Staying Positive While Trying to Conceive - Baby Chick

 “I am serene, I am relaxed, I am open to receive the gift of life.”

 “Inhaling peace and comfort, exhaling negativity and fear.
-With every breath I am releasing whatever it is that’s holding me back from conceiving.”
+With every breath, I release whatever is holding me back from conceiving.”

 “I am going to be an incredible mommy very soon.
 My baby is on its way.”